iai-group/DialogueKit/docs/evaluation.md

 # Evaluator module

-The evaluator module in DialogueKit aims to allow for the evaluation of conversational agents by supporting standard metrics.
+The evaluator module in DialogueKit aims to allow for the evaluation of conversational agents by implementing established metrics.

 ## Overview